kenrector/sigma-cpv-kit/README.md

 This CP-V installation is configured with hardwired communication lines that recquire a BREAK signal to start the LOGON process.
 To send a BREAK signal enter the telnet command mode by typing CTL-] and then the command 'send break'.
 To avoid this and set the communication lines to non-hardwired, enter simh and enter DEP 114a 0 to store 00000000 in the hardwired line flags as described in cpcpdoc.txt.
 This will set the first 32 lines to automatic mode and a logon prompt will be issued when they connect with telnet.

 The system includes a :USERS file with account names and logon passwords.
 Follow Keiths instruction to run the PCL processor as a ghost job and backup and delete the :USRS file.
-The system will allow a logon from :SYS,LBE without a password if there is no :USERS file.
+The system will then allow a logon from :SYS,LBE without a password.

 Shut down CPV with the ZAP keyin at the opeeator console.
 Don't quit out of simh while CP-V is up if you can help it.